PVT Fred C. Farris

 successfully accomplished its mission of clearing enemy troops and had captured 40 German soldiers.
 During the closing phase

 of this patrol, the platoon was ambushed, resulting in his death on 22 October 1944."
-He is buried at the Netherlands American
+He was posthumously awared the Purple Heart and is buried at the Netherlands American

 Cemetery and Memorial in Margraten, Holland.